 I didn’t notice it because it was my first time building the Fune-Next series.
 I was wondering if I could make it into a waterline model, but it would be like that if I remove the bottom parts, but I feel uncomfortable because the bottom part is empty.
 I decided to cut and paste the plastic board.
 I think they could put a piece of board for the bottom of the ship.

-In order to fit a lot of etched parts in the ship body, the Fune-Next series seems to have a lot of parts together so that even beginners can easily assemble them.
+To fit a lot of etched parts in the ship body, the Fune-Next series seems to have a lot of parts together so that even beginners can easily assemble them.
 It is troublesome that there are many parts to cut and shave.
-To be honest, I prefer the concept of the Toku-series.
+To be honest, I prefer the concept of the Toku series.

 I think the works of the forward bridge are one of our most tense places.
 Replacement with etched parts such as No. 21 electronic probe (square mesh radar), stairs, rudder, signal flag yard, etc. improves precision.
-There are some parts that are too detailed to catch up with, but the parts of Fujimi are amazing as they can be reproduced at 1/700.
+Some parts are too detailed to catch up with, but the parts of Fujimi are amazing as they can be reproduced at 1/700.

 I packed my plastic models in a box while I was preparing to move, and I ended up with just under 20 pieces in a big cardboard box.
 Personally and in my wife’s opinion, I thought this is far too much.
 I have succeeded many times in the sneaking mission to prevent my wife from finding out from the entrance to the closet in the innermost room, but this kind of moving work always reveals it.
 There are many genres such as AFV, aircraft, ship, and figure, I can only say that it has accumulated before I knew it.
 If I don’t buy it now, I can’t get it anymore.
 But in the future, I would like to keep them in one or two boxes.
 I want to go back to the days when I started making models, buying one box, and building it with excitement.